elmarcu/some-scripts/README.md

 desktop - scripts,
-commands and shortcuts for working under debian/ubuntu desktop/custom-setting.sh will help set up a workspace with ubuntu instalations atom docker vpn etc
+commands and shortcuts for working under debian/ubuntu desktop/custom-setting.sh will help set up a workspace with ubuntu instalations atom|vscode docker vpn etc

 db - for databases